Laboratory 8

 Hints for C++

-• If you like the command-line interface provided by Pytracer, have a look at the list of libraries available in the repository Awesome C++ [CLI].
+• To replicate the command-line interface provided by Pytracer, check the libraries in Awesome C++ [CLI].

 • To implement the World type, use make_shared and shared_ptr: in this way, you avoid calling new and delete to create/destroy objects derived from Shape.
 (Both new and delete should be avoided whenever possible: they are rarely needed in real-world code!)